UwemEkong/PROSTATEx-2-Challenge-Data-Set-Organizer/README.md

 ## Description

-The purpose of this project is to organize the Training Cohort dataset from the 2017 SPIE-AAPM Prostate MR Gleason Grade Group Challenge.
-Organizing the data makes it easier to interpret and process.
+The purpose of this project is to organize the Training Cohort data set from the 2017 SPIE-AAPM Prostate MR Gleason Grade Group Challenge.

 ## Installation